aws-samples/serverless-patterns/s3-eventbridge-ecs/README.md

 3. Change directory to the pattern directory:
     ~~~ code
-    cd serverless-patterns/eventbridge-ecs
+    cd serverless-patterns/s3-eventbridge-ecs

-4. Go to the [Docker directory](./docker/README.md) and execute the docker command and bash script to do the following:
+4. Go to the [Docker directory](src/docker/README.md) and execute the docker command and bash script to do the following:
     - Create the ECR Repository
     - Create the task image and push it to the repository
     - Note the ARNs of the image name for the task.
 The ARN and image name will be needed in terraform script

-5. Make the following changes in the [terraform script](./terraform/pattern_s3_eb_ecs.tf) located inside of terraform folder:
+5. Make the following changes in the [terraform script](pattern_s3_eb_ecs.tf):
     - Put an unique S3 bucket name in line 2
     - Put the image URI in the line 4
     - Put a subnet block in line 5